 - Clean up after snacks and meals.
 A preschooler is fully capable of cleaning off their plate, racking food into the trash and placing the plate in a designated area.

 - Sort objects.
 Elementary days are full of sorting.
 Teach your preschooler how to sort by doing simple sorting through out the day.
 You can do this by matching up shoes and socks, sorting the dry silverware or sorting lights and darks in the laundry baskets.
 Preschoolers love to help around the house — make household chores learning activities!

 - Cut on lines.
-Print out some super-safe child scissors to avoid injuries.
+Print out some simple coloring pages and have your child cut on the dark lines to prepare for cutting activities during school.
+You can grab super-safe child scissors to avoid injuries.

 - Copy color patterns.
 Grab a copy and color coloring book to help your preschooler learn how to duplicate another image.